Derrick Thomas: College career

 Alongside Cornelius Bennett and later Keith McCants at Alabama, Thomas spearheaded one of the best defensive lines in college football and smashed many Crimson Tide defensive records, including sacks in a single season.
 He was awarded the Butkus Award in 1988.
-He was also selected as a consensus All-American at the conclusion of the 1988 season, a season which culminated in the Crimson Tide's thrilling 29-28 victory over Army in the 1988 Sun Bowl.
+He was also selected as a consensus All-American at the conclusion of the 1988 season, a season which culminated in the Crimson Tide's thrilling 29–28 victory over Army in the 1988 Sun Bowl.
 In 2000, Thomas was named a Sun Bowl Legend.
 He was awarded the Sington Soaring Spirit Award by the Lakeshore Foundation.
 This annual award is named for University of Alabama football legend Fred Sington.
-Thomas was inducted to the College Football Hall of Fame in 2014.
+Thomas was posthumously inducted to the College Football Hall of Fame in 2014.